 DIANE: You’re not getting any younger, Mark.
 The world is changing, music is changing, even drugs are changing.
 You can’t stay in here all day dreaming about heroin and Ziggy Pop.

 DIANE: Whatever.
 I mean, the guy’s dead anyway.

 RENTON: Iggy Pop is not dead.
 He toured last year.
 Tommy went to see him.

 I found the design on this red tee, mocking the MTV logo, just perfect: “WTF happened to music?” indeed!
 This is the question I ask myself whenever I hear Justin Bieber’s annoying falsetto voice on the radio.

 CMorkaut, the artist who designed this limited-edition tee, puts it that way:

-I ordered the tee on May 24 in “woman size medium”.
-The tee was $10 and shipping & handling cost a mere $3.98, plus I found a discount code on RetailMeNot.
-The total of my order was $12.98—sweet!—and I paid with Paypal.
+I ordered the tee on May 24 in “women size medium.”
+The tee was $10 and shipping & handling costs a mere $3.98, plus I found a discount code on RetailMeNot.
+The total of my order was $12.98—sweet!—and I paid with PayPal.
 I immediately received an order confirmation by email.

 With such a low shipping price, I was expecting the delivery to take forever but I was pleasantly surprised when, on May 28, I received an email saying my order had been shipped via First Class International.